/tag/r

 Back to Overview

-After creating a project and logging into the ACCORD platform, you will next chose an environment.
+After creating a project and logging into the ACCORD platform, you will next choose an environment.
 The environments currently available on ACCORD are listed below.
 We welcome your suggestions for additional environments to be included in the future.

 RStudio RStudio is the standard IDE for research using the R programming language.
 JupyterLab Jupyter Lab allows for interactive, notebook-based analysis of data.
 A good choice for pulling quick results or refining your code in numerous languages including Python, R, Julia, bash, and others.
 Theia Python Theia Python is a rich IDE that allows researchers to manage their files and data, write code with an intelligent editor, and execute code within a terminal session.